 So many of the Outer Banks’ things to do and attractions are outdoors, so as long as you practice social distancing and, we hope, wear a mask, you’ll have access to a lot of activity while you’re here.
 And with the cooler fall air arriving, these outdoor offerings are even more enjoyable.
 Tour operators, such as head boats, dolphin tours and other guided excursions such as wild horse tours, are operating but limiting capacity and requiring social distancing.
 Charter fishing boats are running.

 Museums and Attractions: Museums and attractions like the North Carolina Aquarium on Roanoke Island are allowed to open at 50% capacity.
 National Park Service welcome centers and museums are open, but the NPS lighthouses (Cape Hatteras and Bodie Island) remain closed for climbing.
 Currituck Beach Lighthouse is open for climbing.
+Outdoor amusement parks may open at 30% capacity.
 See a rundown of Outer Banks attractions and what's open here.

 Pools: Indoor and outdoor pools (shared pools in commercial settings or residential complexes) can be open, but occupancy is limited to 50%.